laredoza/.NetScaffolder/README.md

 - Sql Server Metadata
 - Extendable Custom sources

-Imported data is saved in a model file (.mdl).
-All generation is based off this file.
+Imported data is saved in a model file (.mdl) which is used to generate the layers.

 T4 templates are used to generate a layer.
 Packages group several of these templates.
 A domain will be set to use a package to generate the required layers.